tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Gravewood

+The wood for this ammunition came from a tree that sprouted from a grave.
+The crit range of this ammunition expands by 2 (usually to 17+) against undead creatures, and on a hit against an undead creature, the attack deals double damage (triple damage on a critical hit) and the target becomes hampered and stuck (save ends both, or hard save ends \[16+\] on a crit).

+---

 #### Incineration

 Creatures slain by ammunition with this property are reduced to ash when they die.
 They’re not going to come back as zombies, or rise as vampires, or be used as husks by demons.